decentralized-identity/keri/docs/Q-and-A.md

 # Q&A section Wallets
 # Q&A section Signatures
 # Q&A section Proofs
+## How can we verify that a statement by a controller is valid
+We may verify that the controller of a private key, (the who), made a statement but not the `validity` of the statement itself.
+## How can we trust what was said or written?
+We may build trust over time in what was said via histories of verifiably attributable (to whom) consistent statements, i.e. `reputation`.

 # Q&A section Private Key Management
 # Q&A section Blockchain

 ## Does KERI use a blockchain?
-No, but KERI uses the same cryptographical building blocks
+No, but KERI uses the same cryptographical building blocks as blockchains do.

 ## What's the difference between KERI and blockchain?
 `KERI` is a unordered hash-linked list of signed Key Event logs and blockchain is a timestamped ordered list of hash-linked blocks of signed transactions.
-What this means:
+What this means:<br/>
 1. we don't need ordering in `KERI` and that frees us from consensus protocols in blockchains
 2. Hash-linking is done on a lower level in `KERI` and preserves consistency and fuels revealance of duplicity.
 3. In `KERI` proofs are cryptographically derived from the root of trust, being the autonomous controller, in blockchains the root-of-trust is a transaction on a ledger; that means the Identifier gets locked on the ledger.